Toyota AE86: Japanese model variations

-GT-APEX
+GT APEX

+This trim level is the highest level of the AE86, offered in both 2-door and 3-door body styles and coming in both Levin and Trueno versions.

+On the exterior, three two-tone paint colors are available, and had brown-tinted glass (a feature unique to the GT-APEX only, as all other models (including export models such as the SR5 and GT-S) had blue-tinted glass instead).
+It has power mirrors, adjustable interval windshield wipers, and a rear windshield wiper on liftback models.
+A special thermostatic flip-up grille was also available as an option on the Levin for the Zenki models.
+On the interior, they have the interior of the AE86 GT, with a three-spoke steering wheel, sport seats, power steering, a tilting steering column, rear defrost, air conditioning, manual windows, and interior illumination dimming.
+A five-speed manual transmission is standard, with the option of a four-speed automatic transmission being offered on the Kouki models.

-This trim level is the highest level of the AE86, featuring two-tone paint colors, tilting steering column, rear wiper on hatchback, rear defrost, brown-tinted glass (all other models (including export models) had blue-tinted glass), air-conditioning, power steering, the interior of the AE86 GT, power mirrors, three-spoke steering wheel, interior illumination dimming, and adjustable interval wipers.
-A special thermostatic flip-up grille was also available as an option on the Levin (Zenki models only).
-Options include (but not limited to): limited slip differential (LSD), cruise control, power windows, power sunroof, digital instrument cluster (GT-APEX only), automatic air-conditioning, OEM aero sports package (available after Sep 1983), optional alloy wheels, Alpine sound system, fog lights on the Levin (Kouki models only), automatic transmission (Kouki models only), mudflaps, and rear hatch visor and quarter window billboards.
-All of these options are available on both the Levin and Trueno, in both 2-door and 3-door body styles.
+Options for this model include (but not limited to): limited-slip differential (LSD), cruise control, power windows, power sunroof, digital instrument cluster, automatic air conditioning, OEM aero sports package (available after Sep 1983), optional alloy wheels, Alpine sound system, fog lights on the Levin (Kouki models only), mudflaps, and rear hatch visor and quarter window billboards.